- Vice-Chancellor and President

 Only registered education providers can deliver courses for overseas students.
 The Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) (opens in a new window) lists all registered providers and courses available to student visa holders in Australia.
 Information in CRICOS and PRISMS (Provider Registration and International Students Management System) form the basis of the electronic Confirmation of Enrolment (eCOE).

 A valid eCOE is necessary to obtain and maintain a student visa.
-DlaC must be notified of any changes to the original eCOE by an authorised University staff member.
+Immigration must be notified of any changes to the original eCOE by an authorised University staff member.
 The PRISMS database publishes a number of guides, including a Reporting Quick Reference Guide.
 The University also maintains a guide for CoE management for staff.

 Other Useful Websites: